eviestergio/ChartFact/README.md

 If you have any questions about this work, please contact *Paraskevi Stergiopoulou* at [paraskevi.stergiopoulou@kcl.ac.uk](mailto:paraskevi.stergiopoulou@kcl.ac.uk) or *Angeline Wang* at [angeline.wang@kcl.ac.uk](mailto:angeline.wang@kcl.ac.uk).

 ## Reference
-If you use our dataset or code, please cite our paper: [ChartFact: An Evidence-Based Fact-Checking Dataset over Chart Images]().
+If you use our dataset or code, please cite our paper: [ChartFact: An Explainable Three-Way Labeled Fact-Checking over Chart Images]().
 ```
 @article{,
   author       = {Paraskevi Stergiopoulou and